Who is the programme for?

 Here’s how we will achieve it together

-We want you to become as independent as possible and throughout your time with us we will support you to make new friends, travel more independently and try new things at College and in your local community.
+We want you to become as independent as possible.
+We will support you to make new friends, travel more independently and try new things at College and in your local community.

 You will have opportunities to:

 You can get involved and take part in our enrichment activities at College and in the community including sport, health and wellbeing, creative and performing arts.
 We want you to be a happy, healthy and confident student.

 By the end of the programme we will have helped you move forward in your life and you will have achieved some or all of the goals below as appropriate:

 Foundation Skills for Life is delivered across all our College regions.